awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/https-singleinstance-tomcat.md

       sudo service httpd restart
 ```

 Your certificate vendor may include intermediate certificates that you can install for better compatibility with mobile clients\.
-Configure Apache with an intermediate certificate authority \(CA\) bundle by adding the following to your SSL configuration file \(see [Extending the Default Apache Configuration](java-tomcat-proxy.md#java-tomcat-proxy-apache) for the location\):
+Configure Apache with an intermediate certificate authority \(CA\) bundle by adding the following to your SSL configuration file \(see [Extending and Overriding the Default Apache Configuration](java-tomcat-proxy.md#java-tomcat-proxy-apache) for the location\):
 + In the `ssl.conf` file contents, specify the chain file:

   ```